 What Causes Low Self-Esteem?

-The common causes below is to show you that low self-esteem isn’t your fault.
+The common causes below are to show you that low self-esteem isn’t your fault.
 It’s part of past conditioning.
 I invite you to break free and challenge your beliefs about yourself.
 If you are a parent reading this, I hope this also serves as a guide on how your actions could affect the development of your children’s self-esteem.

 But don’t get me wrong.
 I’m not saying the parents are at fault here.
 Whether a child grows up to have low self-esteem or not really depends on their interpretations of events.

 The same event could mean different things to different children.

 The causes below don’t necessarily result in low self-esteem.
 In fact, it may result in high self-esteem.
 A kid who is constantly criticized by their parents might see nothing wrong with themselves.
 Instead, they may see their parents as being bad, mean, or unkind.
 So they protect themselves by maintaining high self-esteem while devaluing people around them.

 As parents, you can’t control how your children interpret the events.
 What you can do is be aware of events that may cause misinterpretation and explain to them what your true intentions are.
 And hopefully, they would understand.

 Below I have grouped the common causes of low self-esteem into three big groups: